arthurgsf/escpos-emu/README.md

 - Logs commands and visually represents the resulting receipt(s)
 - With italics text cutting bug corrected

-👷 **This is an unfinished experiment.** Use at your own risk and keep your expectations low. :)
+👷 **This is a working in progress.** Use at your own risk and keep your expectations low. :)

 ### Supported commands